 In 1984, Birger Wernerfelt came up with the resource-based view (RBV) as “a basis for the competitive advantage of a firm that lies primarily in the application of a bundle of valuable tangible or intangible resources at the firm’s disposal.”
 This influential theory has become the basis for several frameworks, including VRIO.

 According to Wernerfelt’s theory, a business is a bundle of resources.
 Businesses differ depending on what these resources are and how they are combined with one another.
 Resources include but are not limited to processes, capabilities, assets, attributes, information and knowledge.
-Together, they allow businesses execute various activities.
+Together, they allow businesses execute their relevant activities.

 Not all resources of a business are equally and strategically relevant, though.
 Certain resources give the business a competitive advantage.
 These have the VRIN characteristics, which can be discovered by focusing on four essential qualities:

 - Value: Resources that can bring value can be a source of competitive advantage.
 Keep in mind that not all resources are equally easy to obtain.

 - Rareness: Resources that are available to all competitors rarely provide any significant competitive advantage.

 - Imitability: An ideal resource cannot be obtained by competing businesses.